rtolotsoam/manage-hardware/README.md

 # manage-hardware
 Create an API resource

-Step 1:Go to the master branch.
+Step 1: Navigate to the master branch and clone this project.

 Step 2:Run `composer install`.